kellykohlleffel/Fivetran_Connector_SDK/examples/quick_start_examples/books/README.md

 **Configuration**:
 - A **search term** (e.g., "Python, SQL, History, etc.") can be provided in the configuration to customize the data retrieval and limit records.

-## Quick reference bash commands for running in the VS Code terminal
+## Quick reference bash commands for running in your IDE (e.g. VS Code terminal)

 ### From this path:
 (.venv) kelly.kohlleffel@kelly Fivetran_Connector_SDK %